webqit/oohtml/README.md

 ## Capabilities

-OOHTML adds three new set of capabilities to HTML:

-- **A component system**.
+### A component system

 OOHTML enables a simple "define-and-use" system in HTML that is based on two complementary elements — the `<template def>` and `<import ref>` elements.
 It makes it really easy to share repeating structures and stay organized.

-- **Data-binding and reactivity**.
+### Data-binding and reactivity

 OOHTML gives HTML the concept of data-binding (`{ expression }`) and reactivity that lets you embed application data in markup and have them stay in sync with application state.
 You get framework-grade reactivity without the overhead.

+### New scoping behaviours

-- **New scoping behaviours**.
-OOHTML extends the standard CSS scoping syntax to support the familiar `<style scoped>` syntax, introduces scoping for scripts (`<script scoped>`), and solves namespacing for IDs (`namespace`).
+OOHTML extends the existing CSS scoping system to support the familiar `<style scoped>` syntax, introduces scoping for scripts (`<script scoped>`), and solves namespacing for IDs (`namespace`).
 They form a complete scoping system that is both declarative and powerful.

 ## Overview

 All of the above can be seen in a three-step tour.
 Each sample document below can be previewed directly in the browser:

 ### 1. Write HTML as Reusable Components

+A good first thing about OOHTML is its component system.
+It lets you write HTML as reusable components.

 The standard `<template>` element already lets you define reusable markup.
 OOHTML completes the idea by introducing the `<import>` element.
 Together, they form a declarative component system.